NotAnyMike/uber/README.md

 * Think how to simulate the uncertanty in the price with a distribution in the desition rule: Mike 15
 * Add a factor in the desition rule depending on the position in the map (a distribution): Camilo 15
 * Try to find a distrubution of where do people take uber (the same as the last one)
-* variables which differentiate: Custimer atention, precios, position in the map, a bias in favor of the taxis only if they are really really close (1/x^2), more I have taken taxis, more I will take
+* variables which differentiate: Customer atention, precios, position in the map , more I have taken taxis, more I will take (familiarity)
-* Talk to mario: Mike 15
-* Talk to Angelica of how to we make desitions: Mike 15
-* No return: viernes depues de casa de junca, Brian
 * Camilo: lunes dikjstra

 Camilo: